What are an expat’s options when it comes to (not only) contemporary Czech literature?

 Karolinum Press, part of the Charles University in Prague, prepares the Modern Czech Classics series.
 It cultivates contemporary translations of influential literary works into English (and other languages).
 These books had not been previously available to global readership due to censorship, the effects of Cold War or repetitive political disruptions in Czech publishing and its international ties.

 A total of twelve books have been published since 2003, including paperback editions of books by Bohumil Hrabal (Rukověť pábitelského učně, Rambling On), Vladislav Vančura (Rozmarné léto, Summer of Caprice), Zdeněk Jirotka (Saturnin), Karel Poláček (Bylo nás pět, We Were a Handful), and Jaroslav Hašek (Velitelem města Bugulmy, Behind the Lines) published this year.
-You can now win your own copy of Rambling On!

 In Brno, a publishing house that focuses on unique works of fiction by contemporary Czech authors in English has been established recently.
 Pálava Publishing has brought out two titles in the Czech Fiction Series – Irena Dousková’s bestseller Hrdý Budžes (B. Proudew, translated by Melvyn Clarke) and Martin Fahrner’s novel Steiner aneb Co jsme dělali (The Invincible Seven, translated by Andrew Oakland).